• There are no suggestions because the search field is empty.

 Mirror, Mirror on the Wall: Show Me How to Radically Improve My Life

-Have you ever been in a situation where another person's behavior really set you off?
-Perhaps your co-worker took credit for one of your ideas, or your spouse talked over you and quickly dismissed your feelings, or maybe a good friend betrayed your confidence.
-You can’t contain your emotional reaction and feel justified in lashing out because of what someone else did.
+Has another person's behavior really set you off?
+Perhaps your co-worker took credit for one of your ideas, or your spouse talked over you and quickly dismissed your feelings.
+Or maybe a good friend betrayed your confidence.

 Posted in Brain Fitness, Mindfulness and Perspective, Emotional Intelligence & Fitness